 Advertise Lake Vacation Rentals

 Today the historical Lake Washington Ship Canal, Crittenden Locks and fish ladder are visited annually by over 1.5 million visitors.
-The Gift Shop and Visitor Center are open year round and offers free guided tours through the area from March 1 to November 30.
+The Gift Shop and Visitor Center are open year round and offer free guided tours through the area from March 1 to November 30.
 Outside the Visitor Center is the Carl S. English, Jr. Botanical Garden which offers a large number of plant species that are beautiful year round.
-From August to May, visitors may see harbor seal and sea lions "fishing" around the Locks even though measures are taken to discourage their presence to protect the spawning steelhead.
+From August to May, visitors may see harbor seal and sea lions "fishing" around the Locks, even though measures are taken to discourage their presence to protect the spawning steelhead.

 Because Lake Washington's depth and muddy bottoms would prevent placement of towers or support pilings, typical suspension bridges and causeways were not a viable means for vehicles crossing the lake.
 Three floating concrete bridges span Lake Washington by incorporating hollow concrete pontoons that float on the water and are anchored to each other with cables and to weights on the bottom of the lake.
 The road surface is then placed on top of these pontoons.
 Evergreen Point Floating Bridge, the longest floating bridge in the world, Lacey V. Murrow Memorial Bridge, the second longest floating bridge in the world, and Third Lake Washington Bridge, the fifth longest floating bridge in the world, allow easy access for motorists to cross Lake Washington.

 Bordered by Seattle and twelve other cities, demand for waterfront property is high.
 A majority of the Lake Washington shoreline is now classified as urban residential.
 However, Kenmore Air and Boeing Company along with a few smaller industrial developments claim a small amount of valuable shoreline.
 The only significant undeveloped shoreline is public land owned by the cities and used for parks and recreation areas.